Luxuriously drapey, breathable and soft, linen has enduring appeal - and sustainable credentials too

 From tiny flax seeds, lengthy yarns are spun

-First, the stalks need to be dried in the open air for several weeks.
-Then threshing removes the seeds.
-They don’t go to waste and are used to sow the next crop of flax, but they’re also a well-known superfood, often added to cereals and granary loaves.
+First, the stalks are dried in the open air for several weeks.
+Threshing then removes the seeds which, rather than being wasted, are used to sow the next crop of flax.
+These seeds have also recently found fame as a superfood, and can be added to cereals and granary loaves.

-Seasalt linen is always spun from the finest quality raw flax and our fabric mill has over 20 years experience in the linen industry.
-Whichever linen styles you choose, you can be sure they’ll share the same wonderful softness and drape that feels so good against your skin.
+Printed, plain, striped, or checked: our linens are always spun from the finest quality raw flax and all share the same cool softness and drape that feels so good against your skin.